 This is one we learned about a few years ago (thanks to readers of the blog, actually!) and we’ve been utilizing with great success.
 There are a few different methods for saving up to 10% on Disney gift cards, and we cover all of the methods in our Tips for Saving Money on Disney Gift Cards post.

-If you have a Target REDcard, you’re in for a real treat with these tips, but even if you don’t, you can save money at Kroger, Sam’s Club, and other stores just by making strategic Disney gift card purchases.
+You can save money at Kroger, Sam’s Club, and other stores just by making strategic Disney gift card purchases.
 These strategies undoubtedly work with other credit cards, too (we have cards with rotating 5% back categories and other time-limited incentives).

 6. Skip the Park Hopper